SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-08-Tweet-Comments-Backend/README.md

 ## Important - Before we Begin

 In the upcoming sections, you will be required to clone the exercise content from a given git repository.
-In general, Node.js modules need to be built based on the requirement and cannot be easily templated.
+In general, NodeJS modules need to be built based on the requirement and cannot be easily templated.
 To explain relevant sections of the code, you will notice that certain parts/modules are commented.
 The exercises will guide you to uncomment individual pieces of code, while explaining the relevance of each piece and what it tries to achieve.
 Please take note that commenting/uncommenting will differ based on the type of file you are working with.
 Javascript files will consist of line comments "//".
 Please follow the instructions closely to have a smooth exercise experience.

 [Top](#Top)